 It will be interesting to see how often the “Red Flag” law will be used and if anyone challenges the part of the new law which allows someone to be barred from entering a house of worship as a violation of their First Amendment right to be free to practice their religious beliefs.

-James Dimeas is a nationally-recognized, award-winning, criminal defense attorney.
-James Dimeas has been handling criminal cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, for over 25 years.
-James Dimeas has been named a “Best DUI Attorney.”
-Expertise name James Dimeas a “Best Criminal Defense Lawyer in Chicago”.
+James Dimeas is a nationally-recognized, award-winning, UUW and Violation of Order of Protection attorney.
+James Dimeas has been handling UUW and Violation of Order of Protection cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, for over-27 years.
+Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.”
+The National Academy of Criminal Defense Attorneys gave James Dimeas the “Top 10 Attorney Award for the State of Illinois”.
+James Dimeas was named a “Best DUI Attorney.”
+Expertise named James Dimeas a “Best Criminal Defense Lawyer in Chicago”.
 The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
 The American Society of Legal Advocates named James Dimeas a “Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018.”
 The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
-AVVO rates James Dimeas as “Superb”, the highest rating possible for any criminal defense lawyer in the United States.
+AVVO rates James Dimeas as “Superb”, the highest rating possible for any UUW and Violation of Order of Protection lawyer in the United States.

 Guns Can Be Removed From Those deemed Dangerous Under Law Signed by Rauner; He Also Extends ‘Cooling Off’ Period to Assault-Style Weapons, By Robert McCoppin and Monique Garcia, The Chicago Tribune, July 16, 2018.